-According to the European Medicines Agency, EU¹, “Medication errors” are unintentional errors in the prescribing, dispensing, administration or monitoring of a medicine while under the control of a healthcare professional, patient or consumer.
+According to the European Medicines Agency, “Medication errors” are unintentional errors in the prescribing, dispensing, administration or monitoring of a medicine while under the control of a healthcare professional, patient or consumer.
 They are the most common single preventable cause of adverse events in medication practice.

 The trend, in the last decade, for improving medication safety in health systems is through innovations in automation technology.
-As regulatory requirements are increasing and investment in patients’ safety takes high priority, more and more hospitals are searching for computerized solutions to significantly improve the precision and safety of dosages and distribution of medication.
+As regulatory requirements are increasing and investment in patients’ safety takes high priority, more and more hospitals and pharmacies are searching for computerized solutions to significantly improve the precision and safety of dosages and distribution of medication.

 In an article by Chapuis et al, the authors decided to assess the impact of an automated compounding dispensing (ACD) system on the incidence of medication errors related to picking, preparation, and administration of drugs in a medical intensive care unit.
 Their conclusion showed that the implementation of an automated compounding dispensing (ACD) system reduced overall medication errors related to picking, preparation, and administration of drugs in the intensive care unit.
 Furthermore, most nurses favored the new drug dispensation organization.